craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Martial.md

 If you are wielding a Weapon that additionally has the Two-Handed or Heavy Tags, you deal your normal Weapon Damage to your second target instead.

+## Defensive Strike
+###### REQ: 1EXP
+###### W AP
+###### USE: Melee Weapon
+'You strike your opponent in a manner that defends your weaknesses.'

+Target a creature within your Weapon Range and establish Line of Sight.
+Make an Attack Roll against that target's Reflex.

+If you hit, you deal your Weapon Damage as normal, and you gain +2 to your Reflex, Fortitude, and Will Defenses until the beginning o

 ### EXP - 2
 ## Enforce
 ###### REQ: 2EXP